ile/derbytest6/README.md

 - Press Ctrl-C and maybe run the daemon again to increment again.
 See that "visits" really increments.
 - See that the browser page *has not updated*.
 That is, visits has not incremented on the browser.
 - Do a hard refresh in the browser, visits should update to the correct number.

+## Derby version used

+As seen in package.json, I am actually using git://github.com/reneclaus/derby#master and other Derby modules from there.